andreafioraldi/frida-fuzzer/README.md

 You can also set `fuzz.manual_loop_start = true` to tell the fuzzer that you will call `fuzz.fuzzing_loop()` in a callback and so it must not call it for you (e.g. to start fuzzing when a button is clicked in the Android app).

+The callback `fuzz.init_callback` can be set to execute code when the fuzzer is ready to begin.
+See `tests/test_java.js` for an example.

 `frida-fuzzer` accepts the following arguments:

 <table>